 Almost all electrical devices have at least one switch and they play a vital role in all electronics.
 Fortunately, they are extremely simple to understand.
-Over the course of this lesson we will discuss switches and how they work.
-All of this will culminate with a project.

 A switch is the simplest device you can imagine.
 It is basically a mechanical device which makes or breaks a circuit.
 In other words, a switch consists of two (or more) conductive terminals that can be connected or disconnected with a mechanism (such as a lever or button).

 In this example, you can see that I have replaced the push button of the auto-waving novelty flag with a knife switch.
 When the metal bar closes between the terminals, the two wires are connected and the flag waves.
 When the bar is lifted, the switch is disengaged and the flag stops.

 Of course it gets a bit more complicated than that.
 Switches can make or break more than one connection at a time.
 Switches consist of poles and throws.
 You can think of a pole as the point a switch enters a circuit and the throw as the potential exit points.

 The most basic switch has a single throw and a single pole, since electricity only has a single point of entry and exit.
 This is often referred to in shorthand as SPST.

 If we were to add another throw or exit point, we have created a single pole, double throw - or SPDT - switch.
 This allows you to toggle between two different electrical pathways.